(Updated 17. September 2022)

 Notice how the coins with high supply are priced low.
 For example, Doge, XRP, and ADA are priced relatively low, while ETH is priced in the thousands of dollars.

 From this equation, we see that a high supply leads to a low price.
 Also, if the supply increases, the price decreases.
-This is called inflation.
-If the supply decreases, the price increases – called deflation.
+This is why inflation/deflation matters.

-The way the remaining 29% is released will decide the inflation/deflation mechanics of Cardano.
+The way the remaining 25% of the supply is released will decide the inflation/deflation mechanics of Cardano and affect the price of ADA.

 Let’s get into the details, and try to figure out how the inflation/deflation will change over time: